 MCB Bank Limited (the "Head Office") is a Pakistan registered bank with its principal office in Lahore, Pakistan.
-It commenced its operations in the United Arab Emirates (UAE) in 2014 as a wholesale bank and currently has one branch (the "Branch") in Dubai.
+It commenced its operations in the United Arab Emirates (UAE) in 2014 as a wholesale bank and currently has 2 Branches based in Dubai and Sharjah (2023: 1 Branch in Dubai).